peferron/algo/README.md

 ### Contribute

 Pull requests are welcome.
 Improvements to existing modules will be merged as soon as possible.
-Completely new modules will take longer—this repo is mostly a learning exercise, so I'll try to solve the problem on my own before merging.
+Completely new modules will take longer—this repo is a learning exercise, so I'll try to solve the problem on my own before merging.